How does the stable environment impact on human respiratory health?

-So if the stable environment can have this dramatic effect on our horses health, what about the effect on human respiratory health?
+The stable environment can have a dramatic effect on our horses health, but what about the effect on human respiratory health?
 We would imagine it would be a much lower impact given that most owners are not inside their horses’ stables for more than a few hours each day?

 Probably the most common human allergic lung condition that is recognised as being caused by being around animals and farms is Farmer’s Lung, also known as a type of hypersensitivity pneumonitis (exaggerated allergic reaction in the lung to inhaled allergens).
 In the UK, it has been estimated that for every person working in the farming industry and exposed to poor air quality the rate of Farmer’s Lung is around 420-3000 per 100,000.
 With improved understanding of the need for good air quality and respiratory protection in recent years, the number of cases of Farmer’s Lung appears to be declining.